-Get captivated by the legendary history and extraordinary culture of the Ashanti Kingdom on this introductory tour to Kumasi- capital of the Ashanti region, Ghana’s second largest city with nearly 2 million residents.
+Get captivated by the legendary history and extraordinary culture of the Ashanti Kingdom on this introductory tour to Kumasi- capital of the Ashanti Region, Ghana’s second-largest city with nearly 2 million residents.

-Your tour will be incomplete without a visit to the cradle of the exquisite cultures of the Ashantis- the Manhyia Palace, former residence of Ashanti Kings.
+Your tour will be incomplete without a visit to the cradle of the exquisite cultures of the Ashantis- the Manhyia Palace, the former residence of Ashanti Kings.
 Observe the orderly chaos of Kejetia Market – one of the largest open-air markets in West Africa.

 No tour of Ghana is complete without sampling some of Ghana’s most popular traditional dishes such as Omotuo, made with rice and peanut butter soup, a much tastier experience than the name conveys.

 Enjoy a short boat ride on Lake Bosomtwe, Ghana’s largest natural freshwater lake.

 You can control these tabs with mouse and keyboad.

 - Home : First Tab

 - Space/Enter : Select Tab